crismali/magic_carpet/README.md

 ### Pulling in the companion JavaScript
 **Magic Carpet Js Dependencies:** [jQuery](https://jquery.org/) (only for `MagicCarpet.request`; also load order doesn't matter).

-**Note:** you do not _need_ the companion JavaScript to use Magic Carpet, it will just be easier if you do.
-Probably.

 Anyway, you can throw this:
 ```javascript
 //= require magic_carpet/magic_carpet
 ```
 wherever the Asset Pipeline will pick up on it.
 If you're using [jasmine-rails](https://github.com/searls/jasmine-rails), you can put it at the top of any file in `spec/javascripts/helpers`.
 Or you can drop the [this file](https://github.com/daytonn/magic_carpet/blob/master/app/assets/javascripts/magic_carpet/magic_carpet.js) into wherever your test framework of choice will pick up on it.
 ### Without the companion JavaScript
 Just make a `get` request to `/magic_carpet` with whatever paremeters you need to set the proper state on the controller to prepare the template.
-The response will either be your template as a string or a JSON error.
-You'll miss out on some caching and other cool features, but that's on you.
 ## Usage
 Just request the template you want with the specified state on the controller like so:
 ```javascript